-Judy’s Hot Chocolate from The Santa Clause
+Judy’s Hot Chocolate Recipe from The Santa Clause

 The Starving Chef is supported by Hungry People like you.
 When you make a purchase through an affiliate link on my site, I may earn a little bit of cash on the side (at no extra cost to you) to help keep my kitchen running.
 Read our disclosures here.